 Ravenna, La Butèga ad Giorgioni

 Shopping is not my thing, but I ended up buying three different sorts of herbal tea.
-Not to say that I refrained from purchasing more stuff only because I knew I wouldn’t have enough space in my carry-on.
+Indeed, I refrained from purchasing more stuff only because I knew I wouldn’t have enough space in my carry-on.
 It’s the perfect place to buy unusual gifts from Italy, easy to bring back home.

 Admire Santa Maria in Porto: A Baroque jewel